ryanmitchellin/DermaVision-AI/README.md

 - Diagnosis results of skin conditions
 - Information about the skin condition
 - Educational resources about the skin condition
+- If the diagnosed disease is Monkeypox, details about the current stage of the infection will be provided.

 ### What to find where

 Explain briefly what files are found where